-Hardening off takes 1 to 3 weeks depending on the weather and your available time.
-When there is a very windy day, or quick rise in temps on clear sunny day avoid direct exposure when you are going through the hardening off process.
+Hardening off takes 1 to 2 weeks depending on the weather and available time.
+When there is a very windy day, heavy rains or quick rise in temps on clear sunny day avoid direct exposure when you are going through the hardening off process.

 ONE WEEK HARDENING OFF TIMELINE: *Best to do this when temps are 50F or above.
 Cold-tolerant plants can handle ~40F temps when starting this process.

-Acclimate slower if you see signs of stress which can be quickly wilting in the sun, scorched leaves, and drooping.
-Movement from the wind is beneficial, but not in excess to cause complete drooping over for long periods.
+Acclimate slower if you see signs of stress.
+Signs of stress can be quickly can be wilting in the sun, scorched leaves, and/or drooping.
+Movement from the wind is beneficial but not in excess to cause complete drooping over for long periods.

 Make sure you check soil moisture frequently.
-Water when the soil is partially dry so your plants starts developing roots that reach further down to a water source.
+Water when the soil is partially dry so your plants start developing roots that reach further down to the moisture.

 How to harden off perennials grown under sun protection: